Parley

 (she/her)

 Susan McNally is a filmmaker and a playwright.
-For her work in film and television, she received EMMY, CINE and TELLY Awards, as well as a development grant from the National Endowment for the Arts for an independent feature film.
-As a playwright, she is a founding member of Parley and five of her full-length plays have been performed in Parley workshop productions.
+For her work in film and television, she received EMMY, CINE and TELLY Awards, as well as a development grant from the National Endowment for the Arts.
+As a playwright, she is a founding member of Parley and six of her full-length plays have been performed in Parley workshop productions.
+In 2023, Parley produced Sue's first radio play.
 Sue’s short plays have appeared at various local festivals, including Forward Flux and the Seattle Play Series.

 (she/her)